 Being able to see patterns and recognise up and down assist with both reading music and keyboard recognition.
 The keyboard includes groups of two and three black notes and the patterns within these groups are used to establish note locations.
 Moving up and down the piano according to tone is important, as well as being able to see that notes written on the music are following a particular direction.

-Does your child have enough strength in their fingers to depress the keys without undue pressure from the arms?
+Does your child have enough strength to depress the keys using the forearms without undue pressure from the fingers?
+Can they support their hands on their fingers?
 There is a physical aspect of piano playing that needs to be developed and this usually occurs between the ages of 6 and 8.

 Does your child sway or move in time to music he hears around him?
 Can she clap in time?
-While rhythm can eventually be taught, it is much more difficult to understand how to count music if they can’t hear rhythm.
+While rhythm can eventually be taught, it is much more difficult to understand how to count music if they can’t hear the beat.